ngdplnk/SSTools4MC_Legacy/README.md

 - RAM: At least 1GB.
 - Disk Space: Varies depending on the server.
 - Python: 3.9 or newer.

-Administrator privileges are also required in old releases of SSTools4MC to access server files and folders.

 ### Python Installation and Required Modules
 1. Download and install Python 3.9 or newer from the [official Python website](https://www.python.org/downloads/).
 When installing Python, be sure to select the "Add Python to PATH" option.